Train of Events

-Train of Events is a 1949 British portmanteau film made by Ealing Studios and directed by Sidney Cole, Charles Crichton and Basil Dearden.
-It begins with a train that is heading for a crash into a stalled petrol tanker at a level crossing and then flashes back and tells four different stories about some of the passengers.
+Train of Events is a 1949 British portmanteau film made by Ealing Studios, directed by Sidney Cole, Charles Crichton and Basil Dearden and starring Jack Warner, Peter Finch and Valerie Hobson.
+The film premiered on 18 August 1949 at the Gaumont Haymarket in London.
+In the film, as a train is heading for a crash into a stalled petrol tanker at a level crossing, four different stories are told in flashback.

 Plot

 A Liverpool-bound train departs from Euston station in London in the period immediately after World War II.
-After dark, the train is travelling north at speed when a light being waved by the trackside is seen by the driver.
+After dark, the train is travelling north at speed when a lantern being waved by the trackside is seen by the driver.
 He applies the brakes but a road tanker stalled across a level crossing is looming up just ahead.
 Plainly, there is not enough room to stop but, just as the collision is about to occur, there is a fade-out succeeded by a view of the locomotive sheds at Euston three days earlier.
 Personal stories of passengers are then told in flashbacks which make up the "train of events" of the title.

-The first story, "The Actor", is about Philip (Peter Finch) who has a dark secret.
+The first story, "The Actor", is about Philip who has a dark secret.
 He has been visited by his estranged wife and we learn that she has been unfaithful while he was in the Army.
 She jeers at him and he is roused to revenge, strangling her while a gramophone plays These Foolish Things.
 The theatre party to which he belongs is on the train, en route to Canada.
 Also on board is a costume hamper containing the body of his wife.
 He is hoping to get rid of it on the transatlantic crossing but detectives have been tracking him and are on the train.

-The second story, "The Prisoner-of-War", is about Richard (Laurence Payne) and Ella (Joan Dowling).
-He is a prisoner of war (POW) on the run who doesn't wish to return to Germany.
+The second story, "The Prisoner-of-War", is about Richard and Ella.
+He is a prisoner of war on the run who does not wish to return to Germany.
 They have hitherto endured a miserable secret life in assorted seedy lodgings and Ella is hoping they can start again abroad.
 However, she has stolen money from her landlady to pay her fare and there is only enough for one of them to emigrate.
 Selflessly, she intends it be him.

-The third story, "The Composer", is about composer Raymond Hillary (John Clements) who is travelling to a performance with his star pianist, the temperamental Irina (Irina Baronova).
+The third story, "The Composer", is about composer Raymond Hillary who is travelling to a performance with his star pianist, the temperamental Irina, and other musicians.
 Although married he has had a string of dalliances, Irina being the latest.